ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/InitialValues/initial-values-output.md

       .tLiteralBoolean
       oEmitValue
       % value emitted 0
-     #eSimpleTypeReqd
-     .tLiteralInteger
-     oEmitValue
-     % value emitted 1
- .tTrapBegin
- .tTrap
- oEmitTrapKind(trHalt)
- % value emitted 0
-### Semantic assertion 49 failed: symbol stack not empty at end of semantic phase
+### Semantic pass S/SL program failure:  syntax error in semantic token stream
-### Semantic assertion 50 failed: type stack not empty at end of semantic phase
+### Semantic assertion 3 failed:

 ```

-Warning, output length does not match (15 vs 8)!
+Warning, output length does not match (9 vs 8)!
 (Newlines are not the issue here!) `initial-values.pt`
 Showing as much of the diff as possible...

 File diff